 The planning and environmental review process for the DCP commenced on January 15, 2020 with the release of the Notice of Preparation (NOP) for the development of an Environmental Impact Report (EIR), which would evaluate several project alternatives.
 Scoping for the EIR has been completed.
-The Draft EIR is anticipated to be released for public review and comment in mid-2022.
-The Delta Conveyance Project is expected to cost about \$16 billion, with construction expected to begin in 2024 and continue to about 2034.
+The Final EIR was certified by CDWR in December 2023, with the remaining key permits anticipated to be obtained by the end of 2026.
+A new cost estimate and a benefit-cost analysis for the selected project alignment was released in mid-May 2024, and stated the DCP is expected to cost around \$20.1 billion, with operation anticipated to begin in 2045.